 Seriously though, for one reason or another around the time that your plastering work comes to an end it is very common to feel frustrated with your project.
 There are many different reasons why this may be, including:

-- During the early stages of a project the progress is much more noticeable day to day.
-A lot of the of the work at that stage includes ripping down walls or building new ones up.
+During the early stages of a project the progress is much more noticeable day to day.
+A lot of the early work includes ripping down walls or building new ones up.
 Now that your project is coming closer to completion the work is all about details, and therefore progress can seem much slower.
 It may feel like not a lot is going on at this point, but it is.

 If some or even all of those points sound familiar to you then please take comfort in knowing that almost every other person who has chosen to have work done on their home has felt exactly the same way at this stage of their project.
 But as I wrote at the start of this article, although no two projects are ever identical there are many factors that seem to stay true for domestic jobs.
 One thing that always remains the same is that no matter how bad a client’s case of PPD is, it is temporary.
-Six months after a project has been completed the client barely remembers what they were feeling at the time.
-When we catch up and see how people are finding living in their new homes, no matter the size of the issues they faced at the time those day to day problems that seemed so all-consuming while the project was live are now nothing more than a distant memory.
+Six months after a project has been completed the client barely remembers what it was like to be gripped by PPD.
+When we catch up and see how people are finding living in their new homes, no matter the scale of the issues they faced during the works, problems that seemed so all-consuming while the project was live are now nothing more than a distant memory.

 So to all of you who are planning to do work to your home and to those who have already started, know this: